 Barrier treatment is required when the distance from proposed I-26 edge of travel way to proposed Frontage Road edge of travel way is 50' or less.
+Edge of travel way will be considered the outside edge of ramp auxiliary lanes where they exist.
 Construct outside barrier as specified in Exhibit 4b.

 Placement of the concrete barrier walls must accommodate a future 8-lane/10-lane facility.
-For barriers adjacent to I-26 travel lanes, construct the traffic face of the barrier at an elevation that will accommodate the future widening of I-26.
-Future travel lanes will be added to the outside of I-26.
+For barriers adjacent to I-26 travel lanes and ramp auxiliary lanes, construct the traffic face of the barrier at an elevation that will accommodate the future widening of I-26.
+Future travel lanes and ramp auxiliary lanes will be added to the outside of I-26.